COVID-19 Safety & Massage Therapy: How Bodyworks DW Has Safely Reopened

 If you’d like to read more about how things have been going (great!) since we’ve reopened, click here for my update blog on massage therapy covid safety!

-We are committed to implementing as many feasible safety measures as possible.
+We are implementing as many feasible safety measures as possible.
 Our studio wants to keep both our clients and out therapists as safe as possible.
 Regardless of whether NYS mandates specific measures.
 We still haven’t finalized our exact COVID-19 safety plan.
 However, there are some things we know for sure that we will be changing for safety.
 In addition, I am personally researching everything I can about workplace safety, health, and this virus.
-That way we can make decisions that are well informed by public health experts.
+We make decisions based on the advice of well informed public health experts.

 Following NYS, CDC, and OSHA Guidelines

 In preparing our safety plan, we will be relying on several federal and state agency documents.
 The main document is the NYS Guidelines for Personal Care Services.
 (1) In addition, these guidelines refer to federal guidelines including the OSHA Guidance for Preparing Workplaces for COVID-19 (2) and the CDC Interim Guidance for Businesses (3) page.

 References are listed at the bottom of this post.
 We will be updating this COVID-19 safety plan regularly with any new relevant information available, as it comes out.